maikolachi/overflowing-stacks/README.md

 - Targeting `iOS 13.2` and last built on `XCode 11.3.1`
 - Clone the repository and checkout the `master` branch in XCode and run on an iPhone Simmulator or device.

 The user inteface is intuitive, displays the recently submitted Stack Overflow questions.
+Works on both the IPad and iPhone correctly.
+Realize that